morethanbooks/XML-TEI-Bible/bible_map/bible_map.md

 2. Extract information for non-terrenal axis, probably following the same strategy as with people-groups.csv
 3. Finish encoding (I think it will be done around september 2019)
 4. Translate all names (places, people, groups, books, genres) to German and English
+5. Use the regional groups (philistines, greeks, syrian...) to learn how the best correlations with the places could work.
+Test them and evaluate them.
+After that, apply to not geographical entities (other groups, other people).
+6. Use the same with the non-terrenal axis (that is a very good idea!).

 # Feedback from the first Review Process